AstroMati008/something_about_me/README.md

 🎓I'm a student.

-📚📖I'm interesting in Astronomy, Computer Science and Technology.
+📚📖I'm interested in Astronomy, Computer Science and Technology.

 💻Programming languages which I know: HTML, CSS, JavaScript, Java, C++, C#, Python, SQL.

+🛠📰I create Websites without using programs like WordPress or Joomla.